 Ease of Installation

-It’s true that PVC gutters allow for do-it-yourself installation by snapping together, but they are actually very difficult to install compared to aluminum.
+PVC gutters allow for do-it-yourself installation by snapping together, but they’re more challenging to install than aluminum.
 Vinyl gutters have many seams, which means installation is time-consuming for even the most skilled DIY hobbyists.
 If you opt for professional installation, you may also struggle to find an installer who will work with vinyl gutters.

-Aluminum gutters are as lightweight as vinyl and significantly easier to install.
-This is because aluminum gutters have fewer seams — and some are even seamless.
+Aluminum gutters are as lightweight as vinyl and significantly easier to install because they have fewer seams — and some are even seamless.
 Most gutter installation professionals prefer working with aluminum, so you can easily find someone to handle the project for you.

-When comparing vinyl and aluminum gutters, perhaps the most important factor to consider is durability.
-Aluminum gutters offer great durability for the price.
-They will not bend or rust, and a typical aluminum gutter system lasts upwards of 20 years in any climate.
-Aluminum withstands the snow and ice as well, making aluminum gutters perfectly suited to harsh Pennsylvania winters.
+When comparing vinyl and aluminum gutters, perhaps the most critical factor to consider is durability.
+Aluminum gutters offer outstanding durability for the price.
+They will not bend and rarely rust, and most aluminum gutter systems last upwards of 20 years in any climate.
+Aluminum gutters also withstand snow and ice as well, making them perfectly suited to harsh Pennsylvania winters.
+However, keep in mind that installing aluminum gutters in coastal climate exposes them to moisture and salt that can cause rusting.

-Many homeowners look for affordable materials when installing gutter systems.
+Many homeowners look for cost-effective materials when installing gutter systems.
 Vinyl and aluminum both have low material costs compared to other options like steel.
-Because vinyl tends to wear out faster than aluminum, however, you may end up paying more for plastic gutters in the long run.
+Choosing vinyl gutters might make more sense at first because of their lower upfront cost.
+On the other hand, since vinyl has a shorter life span than aluminum, these gutters may cost more money over time in repairs and replacements.

-While slightly more expensive than vinyl, aluminum gutters offer the best performance for the price and cost less to install than gutters made from other materials.
-This is partly due to aluminum’s low weight and ubiquity.
+Even though aluminum costs a little more than vinyl, gutters from this material provide an excellent return on investment because of their performance and long life span.
+They also cost less to install than other gutter materials.
+The price difference is partly due to aluminum’s low weight and ubiquity.

 Other Reasons to Choose Aluminum Gutters Over Vinyl